Friendly Ghost and Pumpkin Halloween Coloring Page with PDF Sheet

 The white ghost became common because draped fabric costumes and pale cartoon spirits were easy to recognize quickly in print and party decorations.

-Is this page good for younger kids?
+Is this illustration good for younger kids?

 Explore More Categories